lookit/lookit-docs/docs/source/contribute-architecture-overview.rst

 The "Frameplayer" and video data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[Ember-lookit-frameplayer](https://github.com/lookit/ember-lookit-frameplayer) is an Ember application that can be "built" into a web archive (WAR) with bundled/minimized Javascript and CSS.
+`Ember-lookit-frameplayer <https://github.com/lookit/ember-lookit-frameplayer>`_ is an Ember application that can be "built" into a web archive (WAR) with bundled/minimized Javascript and CSS.
 It's the default experiment type, and currently the only one available.

-To capture video data, we use [Pipe](https://addpipe.com/).
+To capture video data, we use `Pipe <https://addpipe.com/>`_.
 The JS client is basically a plugin that is parameterized during the WAR build process; when properly configured it will stream video data to Pipe's servers.
-This data is then uploaded to Amazon S3, which, upon completion, triggers a webhook that fires a POST payload to a special [handler in our API](https://github.com/lookit/lookit-api/blob/master/exp/views/video.py#L17) that finds the video in S3 and renames it to something more searchable.
+This data is then uploaded to Amazon S3, which, upon completion, triggers a webhook that fires a POST payload to a special ` handler in our API <https://github.com/lookit/lookit-api/blob/master/exp/views/video.py#L17>`_ that finds the video in S3 and renames it to something more searchable.